LePhamThienHongAn/FreeTime/DebugKernelLinux/README.md

 Debug

 -   Turn on the DEBUG TARGET
--   run gdb (on other computer)
+-   Run gdb (on other computer)
--   enter these command
+-   Enter these commands
     -   > symbol-file [path-to-symbol-file]
         > target remote [ip-of-machine-running-vmware]:8832